top of page

 Anna Vasilevskaya, Felix Widmer, Georg Keller, and Rebecca Jordan.
 Cell Reports (2023).

-We review the evidence that visuomotor mismatch responses in V1 arise from prediction error computation.
-We demonstrate that the locomotion-induced gain increase in V1 visual responses does not explain mismatch responses, as it heavily relies on recent visuomotor coupling experience.
-This supports the notion of a dynamic visuomotor prediction error computation in V1 based on visual input predictability.
+We review the evidence that visuomotor mismatch responses in layer 2/3 of V1 arise from prediction error computation.
+We demonstrate that the locomotion-induced gain increase in V1 visual responses does not explain mismatch responses, as mismatch response size heavily depends on recent visuomotor coupling experience.
+The results support the existence of a dynamic visuomotor prediction error computation in V1 based on visual motion predictability.

 figs-01-02.png

-Whole cell recording in vivo is especially challenging in moving animals, in part due to the scarcity of detailed protocols.
-Rebecca created this protocol to provide essential practical information for anyone with a whole cell recording rig to successfully master the method and obtain valuable recordings.
+Whole cell intracellular recording in vivo is especially challenging in moving animals, in part due to the scarcity of detailed protocols.
+Rebecca created this protocol to provide essential practical information for anyone with a whole cell recording rig to successfully master the method and obtain these valuable recordings from head fixed animals engaged in locomotion or tasks.

 figs-01-01.png